juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/outsiders.md

 ![vralayak](/session-reports/assets/images/handouts/vralayak-true-form.png)

-> *"In the labyrinth of madness, we encountered Vral'a'yak, the Delirium.
-Its ever-changing form deceived our senses, and in the whirlwind of chaos, we lost ourselves."*
+> *In the labyrinth of madness, we encountered Vral'a'yak, the Delirium.
+Its ever-changing form deceived our senses, and in the whirlwind of chaos, we lost ourselves.*

 Quote from the Lost Tome of Ithior